mrichards42/xword/trunk/doc/crosswordsolver.md

 - Crossword Solver navigates the grid similarly to Across Lite, but doesn't respond to `HOME` and `END` keys.
-  Right click always moves the cursor, and only switches the direction when the user clicks on the focused square (left click functions identically).
+  Right click always moves the cursor, and only switches the direction when you clicks on the focused square (left click functions identically).
   Crossword Solver does not provide any customizability in terms of grid navigation.
   Crossword Solver does not move the cursor to the first blank when